uniwebcms/framework/README.md

 A web development framework built on clean separation of concerns. **Content** lives in sites (markdown files or managed via the Uniweb App), while **Foundations** provide the React components that render that content.

-This architecture means content teams and developers work independently — content editors focus on writing, developers focus on building reusable components.
+This architecture means content teams and developers work independently — content editors compose pages using intuitive components, developers build those components.

 ## Quick Start